 But, just like any new technology, video chat can be intimidating and overwhelming to learn about.
-We’re here to help answer all your questions about video chat and tell you why video chatting with your grandchild can be a great way for you to bond and stay in touch.
+We’re here to help answer all your questions about video chat and help you find the best video chat app or program for you.

 Video chatting with your smaller grandchildren allows you to see them in all their cuteness, and for them to see you as they grow and begin to make visual connections and develop relationships in their early years.
-If you don’t get to see your little ones often, video chat can help with facial recognition so that when you do reunite at Christmas, they’re more likely to recognize you, even at a younger age.
+If you don’t get to see your little ones often, video chat can help with facial recognition so that when you do reunite during the holidays, they’re more likely to recognize you, even at a younger age.

 In order to video chat with your grandchildren, you will need either a smartphone with a camera or a desktop or laptop computer.
 Most newer computers have a built-in webcam and microphone for you to use, but if you have an older model, you may also need to stop at your local Best Buy and pick up a webcam.

 If you are using a smartphone to video chat, you’ll also need a video chat app.
-If you’re using a computer, you’ll need to install a video-chat program.
-Talk to your grandkids and their children about which video-chat app or program to use (more info on different app options below).
+If you’re using a computer, you’ll need to install a video chat program.
+Talk to your grandkids and their children about what video chat app or program to use.
+(More info on different app options below).

 Finally, you do need Wi-Fi or a data plan on your phone to video chat.

-The two most popular video-chat programs and apps are: Skype and FaceTime.
+The two most popular video-chat programs and apps are: Zoom and FaceTime.

-If you and your grandkids or their parents don’t use Apple products, then Skype is the most widely used video-chat tool.
-It can be more complex than the other options there, as you do have to download computer software or a smartphone app, set up an account with a username, and you need to know the username of the person you wish to video chat with.
+You will need to download computer software or a smartphone app and set up an account with a username, and you need to know the username of the person you wish to video chat with.

-And of course, the BEST way to get to know your grandkid better is to take them on an epic, unforgettable Grandparent Learning Adventure with Road Scholar.
+The BEST way to get to know your grandkid better is to take them on an epic, unforgettable Grandparent Learning Adventure with Road Scholar next year.

 About the Author: Our guest blogger this week is Kelsey Knoedler, a Marketing Writer at Road Scholar and who our social media.
 A native of Wisconsin, Kelsey discovered her love for travel when she studied abroad in Ireland.
 She has an MFA in Creative Writing and loves combining her passions for travel and writing in her role at Road Scholar!